 All test results - performance report, log file, trade list, chart - are stored in the Log folder.
 If the folder is cluttered with too many old log files and chart images, every 60 days a dialog will pop up and propose to automatically delete files that are older than 30 days.
 The minimum number of days can be set up in the Zorro.ini configuration file.

 The test simulates a real broker account with a given leverage, spread, rollover, commission, and other asset parameters.
 By default, a microlot account with 100:1 leverage is simulated.
 If your account is very different, get your actual account data from the broker API as described under Download, or enter it manually.
 Spread and rollover costs can have a large influence on backtest results.
 Since spread changes from minute to minute and rollover from day to day, make sure that they are up to date before backtesting.
 Look up the current values from the broker and enter them in the asset list.
-Slippage, spread, rollover, commission, or pip cost can alternatively be set up in the script.
+Slippage, spread, rollover, commission, or pip cost can alternatively be set up or calculated in the script.
 If the NFA flag is set, either directly in the script or through the NFA parameter of the selected account, the simulation runs in NFA mode.